john-friedman/SEC-Parsers/readme.md

-Python package that parses SEC filings.
+Python package that parses SEC filings into xml.
 So far can only parse 10-K Annual Reports.
+This project is a WIP, and not everything will parse.

 ![Tesla 10K](Assets/Screenshots/tsla_10k.png "Tesla 10K")
 [Parsed Tesla XML File](Assets/tsla_parsed_10k.xml)